 Mission and History

-The NFLTRO maintains a network within and on behalf of the faith-based, non-profit, governmental, business and other organization and agencies working toward providing a coordinated long-term recovery effort in response to the 2017 Hurricane Irma event in Duval and Nassau County.
+Duval County COAD maintains a network within and on behalf of the faith-based, non-profit, governmental, business and other organizations and agencies.

-The NFLTRO began to form in the month following the storm, as various nonprofits and other organizations began to gather to pursue long term recovery.
-Throughout the fall of 2017, the group explored official formation as a long term recovery organization, as its members continued to coordinate ongoing relief and recovery efforts through their various representative agencies.
+The COAD began to form after Hurricane Irma struck our area in 2017, as various nonprofits and other organizations began to gather to pursue long term recovery.
+The group explored official formation as a long term recovery organization, as its members continued to coordinate ongoing relief and recovery efforts through their various representative agencies.
 Bylaws were established December 2017, with officers elected January 2018.

 Hurricane Irma’s Impact